kyleyates/kyleyates.github.io/_pages/research.md

 $$ = m_0 + m_1 + t(e_0+e_1) = m_0+m_1 + te_2$$

 We omit some finer details here, but this captures the basic idea of how we can add ciphertexts together.
-We can define a procedure for multiplication as well, but it becomes far more complicated and involved.
+A similar idea exists for multiplying two ciphertexts together as well.
+But, this far more complicated and beyond the scope if this basic webpage overview.

 ### What part of homomorphic encryption do you study?